 The elder woman had noticed that the man who she talked to had a horse’s foot (a special characteristic of the devil) and therefore told a lie.
 The place where the devil dumped the sand was called Lousberg, and it became a hill that is still popular with the people of Aachen.

 Today there is a bronze statue that shows the old woman and the devil, that reminds you of the wisdom of the woman who protected Aachen.
-In addition, footprints of horse hooves are left on the sidewalk.
+Footprints of horse hooves are left on the sidewalk.

 Adress and visiting hours: